Henrique-Assme/Pokedex-JS/README.md

 This is a Pokedex, a device used in Pokemon to show all the pokemons the user owns.
 It was made using html and javascript.

 # Try it
-Just clone the repository and click on "index",
+Just clone the repository and click on "index".